supermarkt/checkjebon/README.md

 # Open data

-Product [price data](https://github.com/supermarkt/checkjebon/blob/main/data/supermarkets.json?raw=true) is updated frequently and may be reused.
+Product [price data](https://github.com/supermarkt/checkjebon/blob/main/data/supermarkets.json?raw=true) is updated frequently and may be reused in other projects.